w3c/wai-curricula/content/content-author/forms.md

 * explain how people with disabilities rely on clear labels to identify and understand the purpose of form fields and controls
 * provide unique and descriptive labels for form fields and controls
-* employ accessible authoring tools that:
-  * support the inclusion of labels for controls
-  * programmatically associate labels to their corresponding control
+* explain requirements for authoring tools to programmatically associate labels to their corresponding control
 * collaborate with designers and developers to include icons, symbols, and other imagery to complement text labels
 * identify related requirements for developers and designers to ensure visual and non-visual perception of labels